The RDKit Book

 • atomic properties atomprop

-• coordinate bonds C (these are translated into double bonds)
+• coordinate/dative bonds C (these are translated into dative bonds)

 • radicals ^